-Abstract:
+Abstract

-On the backdrop of the recently completed 4th International Polar Year (2007-09), the forthcoming 50th anniversary of the signing of the Antarctic Treaty presents a useful occasion for exploring and analyzing the consequences of the Polar Year's predecessor - namely, the International Geophysical Year (IGY, 1957-58) - in terms of international politics and the development of international law.
-The IGY was not only the precursor of a new epoch with regard to the development of new patterns and structures of international cooperation in scientific research, but also a catalyst, as an institutional platform and provider of substance for the eventual establishment of a new creature in international politics and international law - the Antarctic Treaty of 1959.
-This instrument, which will have its 50th anniversary 1 December 2009, was to have far-reaching consequences.
-First and foremost, it entailed a de facto settlement of the comprehensive political and legal conflicts resulting from the unsolved questions of sovereignty which prevailed in this part of the world, - in itself a major accomplishment of historic dimensions.
+The International Geophysical Year (IGY, 1957-1958) was the precursor of a new epoch with regard to the development of new patterns and structures of international cooperation in scientific research.
+It was also a catalyst, as an institutional platform and provider of substance for the eventual establishment of a new creature in international politics and international law (the Antarctic treaty of 1959).
+This unique legal and political instrument was to have far-reaching consequences.
+It entailed a de facto settlement of the comprehensive political and legal conflicts resulting from the unsolved questions of sovereignty which prevailed in this part of the world, in itself an accomplishment of historic dimensions.
 But in a wider perspective, it also proved to be an innovative, dynamic and viable framework for the further development of fruitful and continuing international cooperation, providing inspiration for novel models of collaboration in international politics as well as in international law.
-The present paper explores the questions of how and why the Antarctic Treaty came into being, and how the very preconditions that determined its genesis should also turn out to be decisive with regard to its substantive contents.
-It also makes a tentative attempt at analyzing the lessons learned from the experience of these past 50 years, including the question of the wider applicability of 'the Antarctic Model', cautiously warning against pushing the possible analogies (with, for instance, the Arctic) too far.
+The present paper explores the questions of how and why the Antarctic treaty came into being, and demonstrates how the very preconditions that determined its genesis should also turn out to be decisive with regard to its substantive contents.
+It also makes a tentative attempt at analyzing the lessons learned from the experience of these past 50 years, including the guestion of the wider applicability of 'the Antarctic model', cautiously warning against pushing the possible analogies (with, for instance, the Arctic) too far.